k21971/EvilHack/doc/evilhack-changelog.md

   they don't have the Amulet of Yendor in their possession
 - Fix: prevent sokoban prizes from being engulfed
 - Fix: certain forge recipes could cause splitobj panic
+- Additional forge recipes, tweaks to a few existing recipes